How Do Air Move? (Mechanism And Effects)

 Air movement process

 Air is a mixture of gases in constant motion.
 Differences in air temperatures create winds.
 The air has many gases.
 About eight-tenths of the air is nitrogen (78%), and about two-tenths are oxygen (21%).
-A tiny part of the air is carbon dioxide, water vapor, and other gases.
+Carbon dioxide, water vapor, and other gases are a tiny part of the air.
 No different planet in this solar system has air like Earth’s.

 The average atmospheric pressure on Earth is 1 bar (100,000 Pascals).
 But luckily, that pressure isn’t pushing straight down.
 The force goes out in all directions.
 The Earth is rotating, and the atmosphere isn’t attached to Earth.
 That causes the wind to curl and rotate.
 It is known as the Coriolis Effect.
 The mixture of pressure and temperature with a rotating Earth tilted on its axis and covered in sun-absorbing landmasses.
 As a result, the winds of the Earth begin to swirl like a Van Gogh painting.

-We cannot see the air moving, but we can feel its effects when it moves objects.
+We cannot see the air moving but feel its effects when it moves objects.
 The whirlwind effect causes heat and air in motion.
 Air is everywhere, all the time.
 But where exactly does it come from?
-The air molecules are bouncing around and colliding with each other.
-It creates a force, the force of all those bouncing air molecules over a given area of Earth that results in pressure.
+The air molecules bounce around and collide with each other.
+It creates a force, the force of all those bouncing air molecules over a given area of Earth, that results in pressure.
 Also, the air has mass, and gravity drives that air down to the ground.

-The uneven heating of the atmosphere causes the movement of air that results in diverse types of atmospheric phenomena in different regions of the Earth.
+The uneven heating of the atmosphere causes the movement of air, which results in diverse types of atmospheric phenomena in different regions of the Earth.
 Earth’s rotation is significant in causing the diverse atmospheric phenomenon as mountain ranges.
 The Himalayas play an essential role in changing the direction of monsoon Vince.

 How does air move?

 The movement of air winds and the weather conditions of the environment do not remain the same during the entire day or year.
-Sometimes there is a cool evening breeze after a hard day.
+Sometimes, there is a cool evening breeze after a hard day.
 Days have strong winds or terrible storms after some days of hot weather.
 All these phenomena happen in the atmosphere due to air heating and water vapor formation.
-Water vapor is formed due to the evaporation of water from the surface of the water bodies.
+Water vapor is formed due to water’s evaporation from the water bodies’ surface.

 Air movement in coastal regions: In the coastal areas, the air about the land gets heated faster than the air over the sea.
 The heated air over the land rises and creates a low-pressure region.
 As a result, the air over the ocean moves towards the coast to land.